 Really, just what they say they are.
 These tests, formerly known as SAT II’s to your parents, are meant to measure achievement in high school courses.
 There are 20 possible tests across 5 content areas.
 They are different in nature to the SAT as well as different from AP tests, which measure college-level curriculum.
 You’ll actually find Subject Tests to be more like your classroom tests.

-Typically these are among the most selective colleges.
-MIT, for example, requires TWO SAT Subject Tests: one math and one science.
-Some schools require these tests for only some majors.
+Highly selective MIT where only 7% of students are accepted, for example, requires TWO SAT Subject Tests: one math and one science.
+While MIT is now the only school requiring these tests for all students, some schools still require these tests for only some majors.
 There are sometimes other requirements such as those pursuing engineering must have a math test as one of their two tests.
 For most students required to take two (or three) tests, they are typically tests of your choosing.

 Colleges that RECOMMEND

 It’s tempting for a student who feels over-tested, stressed by keeping up with rigorous classes and burdened by a mountain of college applications to forego testing when it’s not required.
 Mistake.
 The pool of applicants is highly qualified and numerous.
 To set yourself apart from the crowd, LEAP highly suggests following through with anything that is recommended by the college.
-This could be the subject tests or interviews.
-Lehigh falls into this category.
+This could be the subject tests or interviews or more.
+Lehigh falls into this category of schools.

 Read the fine print.
 Look for the exceptions!
-These can include home school students being required to take SAT Subject Tests when others are not or not needing SAT Subject Tests if you are applying with ACT instead of SAT scores.
-Students pursuing particular degrees being required when others are not or specific SAT Subject Tests being required.
+These can include home school students being required to take SAT Subject Tests when others are not and students pursuing particular degrees being required when others are not.
 I’m sure there are other exceptions, but these are the two most common.

-The bottom-line is if a school recommends or requires, just do it!
-There are certainly ways to maximize your SAT Subject Test Scores.
+The bottom-line is verify what is required with the college and if a school recommends or requires, just do it!